jardieljr/derivatives/README.md

 Since options are derivatives contracts, the movement in the price of the underlying asset up or down has a direct but not a proportional effect on the price of the option.
 That is why, these different pricing models are based also on other determining price factors, such as interest rates, risk-free rates, volatility, etc.

-The document is structured as follows: the first part will discuss on the overview of the questions, the second part will explain the foundations of the Binomial and Black-Scholes-Merton model and a third part that will be a User Guide for the excel model.
+The document is structured as follows: the first part will discuss on the overview of the questions, the second part will explain the foundations of the Binomial and Black-Scholes model and a third part that will be a User Guide for the excel model.

-## Foundations of the Black-Scholes-Merton formula
+## Foundations of the Black-Scholes

 The Black-Scholes is a pricing model used to determine the fair price or theoretical value for a call or a put option based on six variables such as volatility, type of option, underlying stock price, time, strike price, and the risk-free rate.
 The quantum of speculation is more in the case of stock market derivatives, and hence proper pricing of options eliminates the opportunity for any arbitrage (The Economics Times).
 The use of this model is for the determination of a European call option, leading to the fact that the latter can be exercised only at the date of expiration.